stefanKuijers/basic-grunt/README.md

 [X] - setup minification for js and css
 [X] - Add dev folder to run server from. dev will hold non concatenated and un minified files.
 Dist should have the min [X] - add html hint
-[O] - use grunt-remove-logging to remove console.log [O] - keep this as an example repo and fork to a thin frontend and a thick frontend
+[X] - use grunt-remove-logging to remove console.log [X] - setup sass & compass (.cssc) and add to basic workflow to compile [O] - move all vars in gruntfile to a global config [O] - keep this as an example repo and fork to a thin frontend and a thick frontend

 Thin Frontend